Updated: Jun 2

 I have a friend who once sailed from Long Island to Bermuda.
-He said the trip was slow and a bit boring, but he did have a lot of time to read.
+He said the trip was slow and boring, but he had much time to read.
 One of the books he read and recommended to me was Don't Stop the Carnival by Herman Wolk.
-This book is certainly in the top ten of my favorite islands stories.
+This book is certainly in the top ten of my favorite island stories.

 "It is a farce comedy of pain, the pain of oncoming middle age, and of the desperate doomed attempt of one man to arrest the sands of time.
 Its purpose is to give pleasure by showing a funny side to that sad truth."

 Anyone who has lived on a tropical island will relate to this book.
 Even if you haven't, I highly recommend it.
 Click here to find the book on Amazon.

 In 1998 Jimmy Buffet and Herman Wolk collaborated on the musical based on Don't Stop the Carnival.
 Read, listen, and enjoy!

 A tribute to Herman Wouk on his passing written by